miurahr/unihandecode/README.rst

    :target: http://badge.fury.io/py/Unihandecode
    :alt: PyPI version

-ASCII transliterations of Unicode text that recognize CJKV complex charactors
+ASCII transliterations of Unicode text that recognize CJKV complex characters.

 Usage
 =====

-You can run it on python interpreter:
+You can run it on python3 interpreter:

 .. code-block:: pycon